 We want to help you discover who you are and improve your skills to help you become a better student and young professional.

-IMPORTANT: Want to share information from this resource on your own website, blog, article, etc.?
+IMPORTANT: Want to share information and/or images from this resource on your own website, blog, article, etc.?
 Please ensure you reference content of any kind published by Youthfully Inc., in whole or in part, using the following statement: (1) Our Organization (Youthfully Inc.); (2) The title of our content/resource; and (3) the URL to our webpage where the content was originally posted.
 For example: “Sourced from: Youthfully Inc., ‘Goal Setting for Students: How to Achieve Audacious Yet Authentic Goals’, https://youthfully.ca/goal-setting-skills-for-students/.”

 Not doing so is an infringement of copyright and is illegal.
 We spend significant time developing resources for students, so please take a few seconds to ensure they are referenced properly.